-The non-executive Director and each of the independent non-executive Directors has entered into a letter of appointment with the Company for an initial term of three years commencing from 20 December 2021 (subject to termination in certain circumstances as stipulated in the relevant letter of appointment).
+The non-executive Director has entered into a letter of appointment with the Company for an initial term of three years commencing from 28 April 2023 (subject to termination in certain circumstances as as stipulated in the relevant letter of appointment).
+Each of the independent non-executive Directors has entered into a letter of appointment with the Company for an initial term of three years commencing from 20 December 2021 (subject to termination in certain circumstances as stipulated in the relevant letter of appointment).
 Each of such appointment is subject to retirement by rotation and re-election at annual general meetings of the Company pursuant to the Articles.